SEAN: The end of the month, and it’s time for lots and lots of stuff. What have we got?

 ASH: One of my most anticipated releases of the current and past several years.

-MELINDA: What everyone else said.
+MJ: What everyone else said.
 I mean.
 AAAAAAAAAAAAAAA.

 SEAN: Vertical has a 4th APOSIMZ.